Configure Slack

 Create a minimal Slack app

-Go to the Slack apps page and click Create Platform App.
+Go to the Slack apps page and click Create an App.
 Add an App Name, select your Development Slack Workspace from the dropdown list where the bot will be deployed to, then click Create App.

 Once created, you will be redirected to the basic information section of the application.
 You may adjust the icon and description of your app within the Display Information section at the bottom to customize the application in your workspace.